The important thing to remember before cutting pipes is to plan ahead.

 Marking and cutting the pipe square

 Mark the pipe where it needs to be cut.
 It is important to cut it square.
 Since hacksaws have a tendency to wander, the best answer is to use a paper guide.
 Take a piece of paper with a straight edge and wrap it round the pipe at the mark.
-By wrapping it round on itself, it should automatically form a straight guide which is square to the pipe.
+By wrapping it around on itself, it should automatically form a straight guide which is square to the pipe.
 Hold it in place and make your cut alongside it.

 Cutting copper with a pipe cutter

 Better still, use a pipe cutter.
 This consists of a cutting wheel in an adjustable grip with rollers mounted opposite.
 The cutter can be unwound to fit over the pipe then screwed back up so that the wheel sits against the mark.
 The tool can then be revolved around the pipe, tightening it after each turn.
-As the tool is tightened and revolved, the wheel cuts though the pipe at right angles.
+As the tool is tightened and revolved, the wheel cuts through the pipe at right angles.

 Once the cut has been made, clean off any burrs (pieces sticking out) with a small file or emery paper.